fommil/fpmortals/manuscript/complete.md

 over the data structure once.

-However it is arguably a lot easier to just make this kind of change in the original function by hand, or to wait for the [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for/issues/6) project to automatically perform these optimisations across our codebase.
+However it is arguably a lot easier to just make this kind of change in the original function by hand, or to wait for the [`scalaz-plugin`](https://github.com/scalaz/scalaz-plugin) project to be released and automatically perform these sorts of optimisations.

 ### Extensible Effects